 At some point, they may start to put it back together.

-It is recommended to get wooden toys to start with for babies at this young age.
+It is recommended to get wooden baby toys to start with.
 Babies love their heuristic natural material.
 The feel and weight of a wooden toy also change accordingly to its size.
 This helps the little one to experience the shift and absorb the varying shape and size as they explore.

 If it is coloured, make sure they are also nontoxic as a baby are mouthing everything at this stage.
 Finding wooden toys in the UK may not be easy, but I have managed to curate some good ones for my son.